Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Results

 \subsection{Computational Performance}

-Replacing standard convolution with spherical convolution introduces a significant amount of additional computations.
-While the use of sparse tensorflow tensors for the interpolation tensor $\hat{L}$ avoids large memory requirements, the computation time of the sphereconv network for the hres datacompared to the base architecture is roughly a factor 6 higher on a CPU with 2 cores (14 vs 2.4s), and by a factor of 20 higher on a NVIDIA Tesla v100 GPU (1.0s vs 50ms).
-Using hemisphere-wise convolution does not introduce any significant performance overhead (with shared weights \textasciitilde 4\%, with separate weights none at all).
+Replacing standard convolution with Spherenet convolution introduces a significant amount of additional computations.
+While the use of sparse tensorflow tensors (see Sect.
+2.b) for the interpolation tensor $\hat{L}$ avoids large memory requirements, the computation time of the sphereconv network for the high-resolution data compared to the base architecture is roughly a factor 8 higher on a CPU with 2 cores (9.3 vs 1.1s), and by a factor of 150 higher on a NVIDIA Tesla v100 GPU (3.3s vs 23ms).
+The computational overhead might be reduced by optimizing the implementation for certain computational architectures, such as in \citet{esteves2023scaling}, who optimized their code for Tensor Processing Units (TPUs).
+Using hemisphere-wise convolution, on the other hand, does not introduce any significant performance overhead (with shared weights $\sim$4\%, with separate weights none at all).